 On September 13, 2018 — one week before the Senate Judiciary Committee was scheduled to vote on the Kavanaugh nomination — Feinstein (the Committee’s ranking member) tried to derail the nomination by publicly floating unspecified allegations by an unnamed female accuser who purportedly claimed that the 53-year-old Kavanaugh had engaged in “possible sexual misconduct” against her 36 years earlier, when both were in high school.
 Feinstein said in a statement: “I have received information from an individual concerning the nomination of Brett Kavanaugh to the Supreme Court.
 That individual strongly requested confidentiality, declined to come forward or press the matter further, and I have honored that decision.
 I have, however, referred the matter to federal investigative authorities” — i.e., the FBI.
 Feinstein had received this letter about six weeks earlier, in July 2018, but had remained silent about it until September 13.

 A few days later, the woman publicly revealed her name: Christine Blasey Ford.
-A professor of clinical psychology at Palo Alto University in California, Ford was a registered Democrat who had donated money to Bernie Sanders and ActBlue.
+A professor of clinical psychology at Palo Alto University in California, Ford was a registered Democrat who had donated money to Bernie Sanders, ActBlue, and EMILY’s List (nearly four-dozen donations to the latter).
 In April 2017, she had participated in a so-called “March for Science” in San Francisco, protesting the Trump administration’s alleged plan to cut funding for scientific research.
 In June 2018, she had joined numerous colleagues in signing onto a Physicians for Human Rights letter demanding that the Trump administration stop enforcing federal immigration laws that sometimes required authorities to separate children from their parents if they were caught illegally crossing the U.S.-Mexico border together.

 After Kavanaugh — at a September 27, 2018 hearing before the U.S. Senate Judiciary Committee — became indignant at Democratic Senators for smearing him on the strength of Ford’s uncorroborated charges, Feinstein asserted that Kavanaugh had shown himself to be temperamentally unsuited for the Supreme Court.
 Said the senator: “This was not someone who reflected an impartial temperament or the fairness and even handedness one would see in a judge.
 This was someone who was aggressive and belligerent.
 I have never seen someone who wants to be elevated to the highest court in our country behave in that manner,”

-Feinstein is one of the wealthiest senators in Washington, with a net worth of approximately $94 million, much of it coming from her husband, Richard Blum.
+Feinstein is one of the wealthiest senators in Washington, with a net worth of approximately $94 million as of January 2018, much of it coming from her husband, Richard Blum.

 For an overview of Feinstein’s voting record on a wide array of key issues, click here.